 If you believe your wealth might potentially reduce your Social Security, you might want to convert to a Roth IRA because Roth income doesn't count for Medicare surcharges and probably wouldn't count for any possible Social Security surcharge.

 Then again, no one knows if future changes in Social Security will affect higher earners more than anyone else.

 "Pull out your crystal ball," says USAA's Montanaro.
 "It's pretty speculative, but it could happen."

 Let's say you are in the U.S. military and will be serving in a combat zone.
 Most of your pay will be tax-exempt because of your deployment.
 This might provide the perfect opportunity to convert some of the money in your traditional IRA to a Roth without owing a lot of taxes.

-This isn't the only circumstance where you might have tax-free income, but it is the most common one among USAA financial adviser Montanaro's mostly military clientele.
-Other low-tax circumstances could include a job change or job loss, being in early retirement and living off taxable investments such as bonds that generate little taxable income, or having high medical expenses.
+Other low-tax circumstances could include a job change or job loss; being in early retirement and living off taxable investments such as bonds that generate little taxable income; or having high medical expenses.

-The alternative minimum tax, or AMT, was originally designed to make sure that high earners didn't escape taxation by taking advantage of high deductions.
-But because the AMT had no built-in inflation adjustments, over the years it affected an increasing number of lower earners with lots of deductions.
+The alternative minimum tax, or AMT, was originally designed to make sure high earners didn't escape taxation by taking advantage of high deductions.

-The amount of earnings exempted from the AMT is now adjusted for inflation, thanks to the American Taxpayer Relief Act of 2012.
+The amount of earnings exempted from the AMT is now adjusted for inflation, thanks to a 2012 law.
 That means fewer taxpayers face the parallel tax.
 Still, individuals need to be aware of its possible effects.

-Don't try this at home on your own.
+Don't try this on your own.
 Get help from a financial adviser.